MichaelFischer23/Kickstarter-analysis/README.md

-# Kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Analizing at Kickstarter data to find trends
+Analizing Kickstarter data to find trends that can be used to create more successful projects.